-Golubov and Konstantinidi (2019) decompose book-to-market into a market-to-value component and a value-toof a return regression change when switching from one profit deflator to another: COP/P is a value measure and COP/AT is a profitability measure.
+COP/P and COP/AT are positively correlated (see Table 1), but the COP/P and COP/AT factor returns are slightly negatively correlated (see Table 6).
+No theory predicts that factor returns constructed by correlated characteristics must be similarly correlated.
+As discussed by Christie (1987) and Ball, Gerakos, Linnainmaa, and Nikolaev (2015), the economics of a return regression change when switching from one profit deflator to another.
+After all, COP/P is a value measure and COP/AT is a profitability measure.
 Nevertheless, we conduct analyses to further our understanding on the relation between COP/P and COP/AT.

 Our first test follows Ball, Gerakos, Linnainmaa, and Nikolaev (2015).
 Specifically, we can rewrite COP/P as the product as COP/AT and AT/ME.
-The return predictive power of COP/P can emanate from its individual components, COP/AT and AT/ME, and not from their product, per se.
-We use the Fama-MacBeth regression methodology to conduct the test.
+It is possible that the return predictive power of COP/P can emanate from its individual components, COP/AT and AT/ME, and not from their product, per se.
+We use the Fama-MacBeth regression methodology to conduct this test.
 As Table 4 shows, when included in the same regression, both COP/AT and Log(COP/P) have independent return predictive power.
-However, in Table 4, COP/P is measured as a natural logarithm, and COP/P as a ratio.
+However, in Table 4, COP/P is measured as a natural logarithm, and COP/AT as a ratio.
 We treat both variables as ratios in the following tests to ensure that the results are not driven by the different variable transformation.